sxtyzy200000104/gitskills/new_readme.txt

 create a new file
-create a branch is quick and simple
+create a branch is quick and simplei and